 Some people always think: “Isn’t believing in God simply a matter of attending meetings, singing songs, listening to the word of God, praying, and fulfilling some duties?
 Isn’t that what it’s all about?”
 No matter how long you have believed in God, you still have not gained a thorough understanding of the significance of belief in God.
 In fact, the significance of belief in God is so profound that people are unable to fathom it.
 In the end, the things within people that are of Satan and the things of their nature must change and must become compatible with the requirements of the truth; only in this way can one truly attain salvation.
 If, as you used to when you were within the religion, you just spout some words of doctrine or shout out slogans, and then do a few good deeds, exhibit a bit more good behavior and refrain from committing some sins, some obvious sins, this still does not mean that you have set foot upon the right track of believing in God.
 Does being able to abide by the rules indicate that you are walking the correct path?
 Does it mean that you have chosen correctly?
 If the things within your nature have not changed, and in the end you are still resisting and offending God, then this is your biggest problem.
 If, in your belief in God, you do not resolve this problem, then can you be considered to have been saved?
 What do I mean by saying this?
 I mean to make you all understand in your hearts that a belief in God cannot be separated from God’s words, from God, or from the truth.
 You must choose your path well, put effort into the truth, and put effort into God’s words.
 Do not just gain half-baked knowledge or obtain more or less of an understanding and then think you are done; if you fool yourself, you will only hurt yourself.
 People should not deviate in their belief in God; in the end, if they do not have God in their hearts and they merely hold up a book and glance at it fleetingly, yet do not leave room for God in their hearts, then they are finished.

 The significance of belief in God is to be saved, so what does being saved mean?
-“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they don’t know what being saved means.
+“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they do not know what being saved means.
 What does being saved mean?
-This relates to God’s will.
-To be saved, speaking in the vernacular, means you can keep on living, and that you are brought back to life.
+It relates to God’s will.
+Simply speaking, to be saved means you can keep on living, and that you are brought back to life.
 So before that, are you dead?
 You can speak, and you can breathe, so how can you be said to be dead?
 (The spirit is dead.)
 Why is it said that people are dead if their spirit is dead?
 What is the basis for this saying?
-Before being saved, where are they?
+Under whose domain do people live before they have attained salvation?
 (Under the domain of Satan.)
-People live under Satan’s influence.
-What do they rely on to live?
+And what do people rely on to live under Satan’s domain?
 (Satan’s philosophies and poisons.)
-They rely on their satanic nature and corrupt nature to live.
-When a person lives by these things, their whole being—their flesh, and all other aspects such as their soul and their thought—are they alive or dead?
+They rely on their satanic nature and corrupt dispositions to live.
+When a person lives by these things, is their whole being—their flesh, and all other aspects such as their soul and their thought—alive or dead?
 From God’s point of view, they are dead.
 On the surface, you appear to be breathing and thinking, but everything you are constantly thinking about is evil; you think about things that are in defiance of God and in rebellion against God, things that God detests, hates, and condemns.
-In God’s eyes, all these things not only belong to the flesh, but also entirely belong to Satan and to devils.
+In God’s eyes, all these things not only belong to the flesh, but they entirely belong to Satan and to devils.
 So what are people in God’s eyes?
 Are they humans?
-No, they aren’t.
+No, they are not.
 God sees them as devils, as animals, and as Satans, living Satans!
-People live by the things and the essence of Satan, and in God’s eyes, they are living Satans wearing human flesh.
+People live by the things and the essence of Satan, and in God’s eyes, they themselves are living Satans wearing human flesh.
 God defines such people as walking corpses; as dead people.
-God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic disposition and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
+God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic dispositions and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
 This is what it means to be saved.

 The point of believing in God is to attain salvation.
-Being saved mean means that you turn from a dead person into a living person.
+Being saved means that you turn from a dead person into a living person.
 The implication of this is that your breath is revived, and you are alive; you are able to know God, and you are able to bow down to worship Him.
 In your heart you have no further resistance against God; you no longer defy Him, attack Him, or rebel against Him.
 Only people like these are genuinely alive in God’s eyes.
-If someone just says they acknowledge God and believes in their hearts that there is a God, are they then one of the living or not?
+If someone just says they acknowledge God, are they then one of the living or not?
 (No, they aren’t.)
 So what kind of people are the living?
 What sort of reality do the living possess?
 At the very least, the living can speak human language.
 What is that?
 It means the words they utter involve ideas, thoughts, and discernment.
 What things do the living frequently think about and do?
-They are able to engage in human activities, and fulfill their duties.
+They are able to engage in human activities and fulfill their duties.
 What is the nature of what they do and say?
 It is that everything they reveal, everything they think, and everything they do is done with the nature of fearing God and shunning evil.
-To put it more aptly, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
-This is what the living do, and is also what the living should do.
+To put it more aptly, as one of the living, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
+This is what the living do, and it is also what the living should do.

 A normal spiritual life is not limited to such practices as praying, singing hymns, participating in church life, and eating and drinking of God’s words.
 Rather, it involves living a new and vibrant spiritual life.
 What matters is not how you practice, but what fruit your practice bears.
 Most people believe that a normal spiritual life necessarily involves praying, singing hymns, eating and drinking the words of God or pondering His words, regardless of whether such practices actually have any effect or lead to true understanding.
 These people focus on following superficial procedures without any thought to their results; they are people who live in religious rituals, not people who live within the church, and much less are they people of the kingdom.
 Their prayers, hymn singing, and eating and drinking of God’s words are all just rule-following, done out of compulsion and to keep up with trends, not out of willingness nor from the heart.
 However much these people pray or sing, their efforts will bear no fruit, for what they practice is just the rules and rituals of religion; they are not actually practicing God’s words.
 They focus only on making a fuss over how they practice, and they treat God’s words as rules to follow.
 Such people are not putting God’s words into practice; they are just gratifying the flesh, and performing for other people to see.
 These religious rules and rituals are all human in origin; they do not come from God.
 God does not follow rules, nor is He subject to any law.
 Rather, He does new things every day, accomplishing practical work.
 Like people in the Three-Self Church, who limit themselves to practices such as attending morning services every day, offering evening prayers and prayers of gratitude before meals, and giving thanks in all things—however much they do and for however long they do it, they will not have the work of the Holy Spirit.
 When people live amidst rules and have their hearts fixed on methods of practice, the Holy Spirit cannot work, because their hearts are occupied by rules and human notions.
 Thus, God is unable to intervene and work on them, and they can only continue living under the control of laws.
 Such people are forever incapable of receiving God’s praise.